Data-driven Radiative Magnetohydrodynamics Simulations with the MURaM Code: Coronal Heating and Dynamics in an Emerging Active Region: Methods

 The radiative MHD models are the primary production runs in this study.
 We solve fully compressible MHD equations with a coronal energy balance as described in \citet{Chen+al:2023}.
 This set of equations considers realistic energy transport processes such as field-aligned thermal conduction and optically thin radiative loss and heating of the plasma by dissipation of kinetic and magnetic energy.
 Therefore, these simulations can provide realistic and detailed plasma properties in the model corona that can be used to inspect the plasma in the real active region via quantitative comparisons between model-synthesized observable and real remote-sensing observations.

-With the hybrid model strategy, we can conduct radiative MHD simulations that are initialed at any time of interest.
-In this study, we run radiative MHD models that start from Dec.
-31, 2012 0\,$^{\rm h}$ UT (Day 1, hereafter), Jan.
-1, 2013 0\,$^{\rm h}$ UT (Day 2, hereafter), Jan.
-2, 2013 0\,$^{\rm h}$ UT (Day 3, hereafter), Jan.
-3, 2013 0\,$^{\rm h}$ UT (Day 3, hereafter), respectively.
+With the hybrid model strategy, we can conduct radiative MHD simulations that are initialized at any time of interest.
+In this study, we run radiative MHD models that start from 2012 December 31 at 00:00 UT (Day 1, hereafter), 2013 January 1 (Day 2, hereafter), 2013 January 2 (Day 3, hereafter), and 2013 January 3 (Day 4, hereafter), respectively.

 The simulation domain of a radiative MHD run has the same $147.456^{2}\times73.728$\,Mm$^{3}$ size as the corresponding zero-$\beta$ model.
 In the vertical direction, the 1152 grid points and the spacing of 64\,km remain the same.
 The refinement of the mesh is performed in the $x$ and $y$ directions, which are now resolved by 512 grid points and have a finer 288\,km grid spacing.